Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Disentangling the treatment effect from the baseline

 \subsubsection{Notion of monotonous effect}

-We introduce the assumption of monotonous effects, where either $\forall x, m_b(x) = 0$ or $\forall x, m_g(x) = 0$ \citep{huitfeldt2018choice, CinelliGeneralizing2019}.
-Such situations corresponds to situation where the treatment is only beneficial or deleterious\footnote{In particular, the Russian Roulette corresponds to a situation where $\forall x, m_g(x) = 0$ (Russian Roulette makes no good).}, but cannot be both.
-If the treatment is always beneficial (i.e. $\forall x, m_b(x) = 0$) then the probability $p_1(x)$ is lower than the baseline.
+We introduce the assumption of monotonous effects, where either $\forall x,$ $ m_b(x) = 0$ or $\forall x, m_g(x) = 0$ \citep{huitfeldt2018choice, CinelliGeneralizing2019}, corresponding to scenarios where the treatment is only beneficial or deleterious\footnote{In particular, the Russian Roulette corresponds to a situation where $\forall x, m_g(x) = 0$ (Russian Roulette makes no good).}, but cannot be both.
+If the treatment is always beneficial (i.e. $\forall x, m_b(x) = 0$) then the probability $p_1(x)$ (see Lemma~\ref{lemma:intrication_model}) is lower than the baseline.
 Respectively, if the treatment is always deleterious (i.e. $\forall x, m_g(x) = 0$) then the probability $p_1(x)$ is higher than the baseline.
-This can be summarized in,
+This can be summarized as follows,

 where arrows indicate whether each term of the equation is increasing or decreasing the probability of occurrences.
-This equation highlights that the entanglement is not the same depending on the nature of the treatment (deleterious or not).
+Equation~\eqref{eq_monotonous_effect_deletere_beneficial} highlights that the entanglement is not the same depending on the nature of the treatment (deleterious or not).
 A beneficial effect ($m_b(x)=0$) is more visible on a high baseline population ($b(x)$ close to 1).
 On the opposite, a deleterious effect ($m_g(x)=0$) is visible only on the population with low baseline ($1-b(x)$ close to 1).
 In other words, an effect increasing the probability of occurences acts only on individuals on which occurences has not already happened yet.

 \begin{lemma}[Risk Ratio and Survival Ratio under a monotonous effect] Ensuring conditions of Lemma~\ref{lemma:intrication_model},